 Photo: Carrie Phelps Lacey, Wash.

-The Puget Sound is known for drizzly days in the winter months, but that doesn’t stop locals from donning a rain coat and boots to explore a quick trail near town.
-McLane Inlet is an easy 1.5-mile loop trail in the Capitol Forest or opt for the one-half mile trail along Tumwater Falls for prime waterfall views in the shadow of the former Olympia Brewery.
+The Puget Sound is known for drizzly days in the winter months, but that doesn’t stop locals from donning a raincoat and boots to explore a quick trail near town.
+McLane Inlet is an easy 1.5-mile loop trail in the Capitol Forest, and you can opt for the one-half mile trail along Tumwater Falls for prime waterfall views in the shadow of the former Olympia Brewery.
 Nisqually Wildlife Refuge offers an interpretive center and a network of trails to peep the more than 200 species of birds who visit the refuge annually.
 Click to tweet.

 Photo: Hands On Children's Museum